NeuroBench/neurobench/docs/metrics/workload_metrics/synaptic_operations.rst

             -1 \\
         \end{bmatrix}

 Both the weight matrix and the activation vector contain zeroes, so effective synaptic operations are only performed for a subset of the weight and input combinations.
-We make the weight matrix and input matrix binary and compute the forward pass to yield effective operations.
+We make the weight matrix and input matrix binary by replacing non-zeroes with 1.
+Then, we compute the forward pass to yield effective operations.

 .. math::
     \begin{bmatrix}